Smart metersWrong readsRegister errors

 Do smart-meter problems always mean the meter itself is faulty?

-No. Many issues are communication or configuration issues rather than a broken measuring device.
+No. Many smart-meter billing issues are communication or configuration problems rather than a broken measuring device.

 Should I stop sending manual readings because I have a smart meter?